hgncom/partynet/content/posts/ultimate-birthday-party-planning-guide.md

 **Where to allocate:** Typically, food and drinks (40%), venue (30%), decorations (15%), entertainment/activities (10%), and miscellaneous (5%).

-**Pro Tip:** Use a simple spreadsheet or a free party budget app like Splitwise or Mint to track expenses.
+**Pro Tip:** Use our [Party Budget Calculator](/tools#budget) to plan your expenses, visualize spending categories, and ensure you stay within your limits.
 Always add a 10–15% buffer for surprises.

 ---